-- the responses made to the consultation with employers on the FSS principles; - the need to balance a desire to attain the target as soon as possible against the major increases in the level of employers' contributions which a shorter period would require; and - the Administering Authority's views on the strength of the participating employers' covenants in achieving the objective. - Reductions to the ongoing contribution rate (future service rate) may be stepped. - Where an employer augments scheme benefits, immediate payment of the augmentation cost will be required to be made to the Fund;
+- the responses made to the consultation with employers on the FSS principles; - the need to balance a desire to attain the target as soon as possible against the major increases in the level of employers' contributions which a shorter period would require; and - section 13 of the Public Service Pensions Act 2013 to ensure employer contributions are set at an appropriate level to ensure the solvency of the Fund. - the Administering Authority's views on the strength of the participating employers' covenants in achieving the objective. - Where a category A employer allows an early retirement, for any reason other than ill health, that produces a strain cost, payment of the strain cost may be met either in the form of an immediate lump sum to the Fund, or by payment over two years to the Fund including interest;